LGBTQ logo with rainbow symbol, vector symbol of LGBT Pride community

 When it comes to heroin addiction treatment, medication assisted treatment helps patient with some of the more unpleasant withdrawal symptoms while they go through the detoxification process.
 Fortunately, it is a relatively short process when it comes to getting rid of the heroin remaining in your body and dealing with the worst of the withdrawal symptoms.

 Even better, there are many different medications that can be used to help address the patient’s needs as he or she goes through the withdrawal process.
-In the event of severe withdrawal symptoms, the best course of action may be to go through the process at a hospital, though many drug treatment centers, like Better Choice Center offer facilities designed to provide medication assisted treatment for heroin addiction withdrawals.
+In the event of severe withdrawal symptoms, the best course of action may be to go through the process at a hospital, though many drug treatment centers, like LV Treatment Center offer facilities designed to provide medication assisted treatment for heroin addiction withdrawals.
 Depending on each patient’s unique situation and treatment needs any of these heroin withdrawal medicationsmay be used:

 • Methadone